 Do not repeat in detail data or other material given in the Introduction or the Results section.
 In particular, contributors should avoid making statements on economic benefits and costs unless their manuscript includes economic data and analyses.
 Avoid claiming priority and alluding to work that has not been completed.
 New hypotheses may be stated if needed, however they should be clearly labeled as such.
 About 30 references can be included.

 Only results of meta analysis are reported in this kind of article.
-The length of the article is within 2000-3500 words (not including tables, figures, and references).
+The length of the article is about 5000 words (not including tables, figures, and references).

 These articles are short reports of original researches.
 They should not exceed 1200 words with no more than one table, one figure and five references, and should have the following headings: Keywords, Introduction, Methods, Results, Discussion, Reference, Tables and Legends in that order.